snowflakemake/prettyprint/README.md

 ![PrettyPrint icon, created with Canva AI](images/icon.png)

-This is a Visual Studio Code extension that helps users process code and Markdown files in a selected folder by converting them into a printable format.
+This is a Visual Studio Code extension that helps users process code and Markdown files in a selected file or folder by converting them into a printable format.
 The extension:

 1. **Converts code files to Markdown**: Any supported code file (See Supported Languages) in the selected folder is converted to a Markdown file with syntax highlighting and line numbers.
 2. **Converts Markdown files to HTML**: Markdown files are then converted to HTML, combining them into one file.